Hickman County School District

 District Information

-Enrollment is approximately 762 students in pre-school through grade 12.
+Enrollment in 2024 was approximately 754 students in pre-school through grade 12.

 Hickman County Elementary Grades K – 6: 370